git-annex-remote-rclone/git-annex-remote-rclone/README.md

 Version 1.34 of rclone includes performance improvements and for that reason is now the minimum recommended version.

-To simplify maintenace, when I make updates to git-annex-remote-rclone, I test only against the current stable version of rclone.
+To simplify maintenance, when I make updates to git-annex-remote-rclone, I test only against the current stable version of rclone.
 While I am not currently explicitly dropping support for older versions, I am also not performing additional integration tests with older rclone versions.